 A Writ of Possession is another option available to landowners where a writ is issued against ‘persons unknown’ and is then enforced by a High Court Enforcement Officer (HCEO).
 This option is available to private landowners and also local authorities.

 Landowners need to ask the travellers to leave and when they refuse, go to the court for an order of possession under Part 55 Civil Procedure Rules.
 Once the hearing has issued the writ, it must be served either directly to the travellers or posted in a prominent position.
-If the land is not vacated, then the judge will issue the possession order with a date of future hearing.
+If the unauthorised encampment does not vacate the land is, then the judge will issue the possession order with a date of future hearing.
 Once the eviction order is issued, the HCEO can set about regaining possession of the land.

-The issue with going down the Writ of Possession route is that it will take much longer than simply using common law.
+The issue with going down the Writ of Possession route through the county court is that it will take much longer than simply using common law.
 It will also be more costly even without factoring in any circumstances that may occur due to the trespassers being on your land for a longer period of time.

 The advantage of using Writs of Possession is that once the trespassers are breaking this order they are committing a criminal offence, meaning that the police can get involved with the threat of jail time hanging over those who remain.